Plants for Fire Risk Areas

 - Bushfires – An Integral Part of Australia’s Environment.

-- Fire Resisting Garden Plants: Tasmania Fire Service.
+- Fire Retardant Garden Plants: Tasmania Fire Service.

 - How Fires Affect Biodiversity.